How to Apply to AstroTech

 If you have any questions regarding the application process, please contact email@example.com

-The AstroTech Summer School application consists of two parts in 2021.
+The AstroTech Summer School application consists of two required parts:

-- Part A, which opens in Fall 2020, is our regular application.
+- Part A, which opens in Fall, is the main application.

-- Part B, which will be available in early 2021, will include questions that relate to your ability and willingness to adhere to precautionary measures that are required due to COVID-19, as described in the AstroTech 2021 COVID-19 info page.
-AstroTech will announce the format, as well as precautionary measures required of all participants and instructors early in 2021, after the application Part A closes.
+- Part B, which will be available in late Winter, is a supplementary questionnaire that includes questions relating to your ability and willingness to adhere to precautionary measures that are required due to COVID-19, as described in the AstroTech COVID-19 info page.
+AstroTech will announce the format, as well as precautionary measures required of all participants and instructors early, after the application Part A closes.
 Part B of the application will be sent to all applicants at that time.
 See the “Required Materials” section below.

 ***Both parts, A and B, are required and must be submitted for your application to be considered complete. ***

-Applicants must submit Part A by January 21, 2021 deadline.
+Applicants must submit Part A by the January 20, 2022 deadline.
 Part B will become available after Part A closes.
 Thus, applicants should not wait for Part B to be available to submit their application.

 - Information section